ihh/wikimess/README.md

     }

-Blank lines in the story file translate to newlines in the JSON file.
+Blank lines in the story file translate to newlines in the relevant text fields of the JSON file, which show up as separate `<span>` elements in the game client.

 Here is a (very simple) longer example of a scene in the .story file format: